MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 <!-- ====================================================================== -->
 ## Use advanced capabilities

-Installed apps typically perform advanced computing scenarios that websites usually don't.
+Installed apps typically perform advanced computing scenarios that websites usually don't support.

 To provide an app-like experience, use advanced web capabilities such as: